dmdmdm/ArbNum/README.md

 # ArbNum
-A simple arbitrary precision library and interactive text program
+A simple arbitrary precision library and interactive terminal program

 I tired to do arbitrary signed integer precision a simple as possible.
 No crazy optimizations but somewhat performant.
 The code is intended to be readable.